TheDizzler/DXTKGui/README.md

 >- Scrollbar - now with customizable sprites!
 >- Combo Box
 >- can load images and animations from spritesheets
->- transition effects (tested on dialog only)
+>- transition effects (tested on screens and dialog only)

 ##TODO:
->- uncouple controls and factory from my game engine
+>- uncouple controls (and factory) from my game engine
 >- TexturePanel - add horizontal scrolling
 >- Dialog Box - allow custom bg image;
 >- Scrollbar - that can be slapped on to anything; horizontal scrolling